apache/spark/docs/concepts.rst

 in the database and made available in the web UI under ``Browse->SLA Misses`` where events can be analyzed and documented.

+SLAs can be configured for scheduled tasks by using the `sla` parameter.
+In addition to sending alerts to the addresses specified in a task's `email` parameter, the `sla_miss_callback` specifies an additional `Callable` object to be invoked when the SLA is not met.

 Email Configuration
 -------------------